awsdocs/amazon-fsx-lustre-user-guide/doc_source/overview-data-repo.md

 + `x-amz-meta-file-mtime` – The last modified time in nanoseconds\.
 Terminate the time value with "ns"; otherwise, Amazon FSx interprets the value as milliseconds\.
 + `x-amz-meta-user-agent` – The user agent, ignored during Amazon FSx import\.
 During export, Amazon FSx sets this value to `aws-fsx-lustre`\.

+The default POSIX permissions that Amazon FSx for Lustre assigns to a file are 755, which allows read and execute access for all users and write access for the owner of the file\.

 **Note**
 Amazon FSx doesn't retain any user\-defined custom metadata on S3 objects\.